sebastienrousseau/dotfiles.github.io/docs/README.md

 ---
 description: The next generation of Bash configuration files for macOS, Linux and Windows.
-Dotfiles gives you new ways to do more than ever with your shell.
+The Dotfiles gives you new ways to do more than ever with your shell and terminal.
+It's a collection of scripts, aliases, functions, and more that you can use to customize your shell and terminal.
 heroImage: /logo.svg
 heroText: Simply designed to fit your shell life
 home: true